 One of the things banks like to do is to make money whenever it is most difficult to verify which fees you have actually paid.
 This is why banks all over the world charge money to receive international transfers / repatriating funds from abroad.
 Not only do they charge high exchange rate fees if the currency must automatically be exchanged, but they also charge fees if it’s a same-currency transfer.
 This means that you would be paying anywhere from 0.1% to 2.5% in charges on money received from abroad, even if you have a foreign currency account.
 One example of this is if you are looking to repatriate money from USA to the UK.

-With international currency services like the ones recommended on this website, you will only pay for the currency exchange itself, without paying anything for the international wire, which is far less than what you would have paid with banks.
+With currency brokers like the ones recommended on this website, you will only pay for the currency exchange itself, without paying anything for the international wire, which is far less than what you would have paid with banks.
+By our reckoning, FX companies are the best way to receive money from abroad.
 There are also no additional (hidden) fees incurred.
+Savings can be much larger with international currency services, particularly when you are receiving large amounts of money from abroad.

 How do you get started?